Book a flu shot

 5. The Flu Shot Is Safe and Effective

-The flu shot is also shown to be effective at preventing the flu, and reducing the risk of severe illness from the flu.
-According to the CDC, the flu vaccine reduces the risk of flu illness by between 40% and 60% during flu season.
-According the CDC, factors that can influence the effectiveness of an annual vaccine are the characteristics of the person being vaccinated, and the similarity between the flu viruses going around and the flu viruses that year’s vaccine is designed to prevent.
+The flu shot is also shown to be effective at preventing the flu and reducing the risk of severe illness from the flu.
+According to the CDC, the influenza vaccine reduces the risk of flu illness by between 40% and 60% during flu season.
+According to the CDC, factors that can influence the effectiveness of an annual vaccine are the characteristics of the person being vaccinated, and the similarity between the flu viruses going around and the flu viruses that year’s vaccine is designed to prevent.

 6. The Flu Shot Is Widely Available and Easy to Find

 Before and during flu season, the flu shot is available in nearly every type of healthcare setting and places that offer healthcare services and products.
-Urgent care clinics, pediatric urgent care centers, walk-in clinics, pharmacies, grocery stores, primary care doctors, retail stores, colleges, universities, and your workplace are common places to get flu shots.
+Urgent care clinics, pediatric urgent care centers, walk-in clinics, pharmacies, grocery stores, primary care doctors, retail stores, colleges, universities, and workplaces are common places to get flu shots.

 Use Solv to locate top-rated flu shot providers in your area.
 Solv gives you the option to explore flu shot providers with high ratings and contact the provider directly from its website to book a same-day or next-day appointment for a flu shot.